ARMmbed/mbed-os-5-docs/docs/reference/configuration/Connectivity.md

 ```

-### Selecting default network interface
+### Selecting the default network interface

-For Mbed OS 5.9, applications can use default network interface without directly specifying its type.
+Applications can use the default network interface without directly specifying its type.
 This requires settings from `mbed_app.json` to work.

 Example application code can be as simple as:

 ```
     NetworkInterface *net = NetworkInterface::get_default_instance();
     if (!net) {